-1 Using a Linux text editor such as vi or gedit, open the systemd-zenjoinproxy file from the following location:
+- 1 Stop the ZENworks services (zenmntr and zenjoinproxy). - 2 Using a Linux text editor such as vi or gedit, open the systemd-zenjoinproxy file from the following location:

-/opt/microfocus/zenworks/lib/systemd/systemd-zenjoinproxy
+'''

+/opt/novell/zenworks/lib/systemd/system/systemd-zenjoinproxy

+'''

-2 Modify the maximum heap space value from -Xmx512m to -Xmx<desired memory in MB>m.
+3 Modify the maximum heap space value from -Xmx512m to -Xmx<desired memory in MB>m.